 An important word of advice—start volunteering now!
 Volunteering your time shows DI directors that you are committed to the pursuit of gaining dietetics related experience.
 Generally there are three types of volunteer experience–clinical, community, and foodservice–and it is a good idea to have an understanding of each of these areas.

-- Community: Community clinics, meal services, and health departments are great resume and experience builders.
+- Community Nutrition Volunteering: Community clinics, meal services, and health departments are great resume and experience builders.
 Meals on Wheels, Women, Infant, Children (WIC), and health departments are a great places to start your search.